userify/ucrypt/README.md

-## Ucrypt in your own scripts
+## μcrypt in your own scripts

-Ucrypt both compresses (with zlib) and strongly encrypts (using libsodium) your data with secure keys.
+μcrypt both compresses (with zlib) and strongly encrypts (using libsodium) your data with secure keys.
 You can use this within your own programs as well.
 A very big thank you to the developers of libsodium, NaCl, and X25519.

-Ucrypt is released under the MIT license so please feel free to use in your own programs, both commercial and personal.
+μcrypt is released under the MIT license so please feel free to use in your own programs, both commercial and personal.

-## Ucrypt in your Python scripts
+## μcrypt in your Python scripts

 Example Python usage: